2 Neil Woodford dividend stocks I'd buy today

-Roland Head owns shares of Sirius Real Estate.
-The Motley Fool UK has no position in any of the shares mentioned.
+Ian Pierce has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Hansteen Holdings.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.